 The Young Adventure Seeker

-Young adventure seekers trust the recommendations of their friends above all else and use social media to share their experiences.
-They are often value conscious travelers and want to see as much as possible in the time allotted.
-Some may also be considered ‘influencers’, which are people with a large social media following who make a living through sharing their experiences online, blogging, and partnering with companies to advertise their products.
-In general, young travelers are looking for Instagram worthy pictures from the start of their trip to its conclusion.
-By having colorful and comfortable seating options throughout the terminal, as well as share-worthy art or experiences you can provide this traveler with the prefect backdrop for their Instagram shots.
+A growing segment of the travel population is the young adventure seeker.
+These travelers trust the recommendations of their friends above all else and use social media to share their experiences.
+They are value conscious travelers and want to see as much as possible in the time allotted.
+They are looking for Instagram worthy pictures from the start of their trip to its conclusion.
+By having colorful and comfortable seating options throughout the terminal you can provide this traveler with the perfect backdrop for their Instagram shots.
 Also consider seating or lighting that doubles both as furniture and an art feature.

 This traveler is just as likely to travel alone as they are within a group.
 This makes them depend on their phones or personal devices to stay connected with family and friends back home or to those travelling with them.
 Outfitting your terminal with accessible power makes a large difference to this group of travelers.
 They can now stay charged and connected until they board.